Schweber/hdrop/README.md

 If hdrop can't match an already running program and starts a new instance instead, then its class name is most likely different from its command name.
 For example, the class name of `telegram-desktop` is `org.telegram.desktop` and the class name of `logseq` is `Logseq`.

 Run `hdrop -v [COMMAND]` _in the terminal_ to see maximum output for troubleshooting and find out the actual class name.
-Then use `hdrop -c CLASSNAME` to make it work. `hdrop -i [COMMAND]` might be sufficient, as long a case insensitive (partial) match is sufficient.
+Then use `hdrop -c CLASSNAME` to make it work. `hdrop -i [COMMAND]` might be sufficient, as long as a case insensitive (partial) match is sufficient.

 Please report instances of programs with differing class names, so that i can add them to `hdrop`.